chendaniely/2020-02-26-git_collaboration/README.md

 - `merge <branch>`: incorporates `<branch>` into your current branch

-- `resbase` and `cherry-pick`: are ways to re-write history or incorate other commits into current history
+- `rebase` and `cherry-pick`: are ways to re-write history or incorate other commits into current history